Ernst Jünger: World War I

-On 1 August 1914, shortly after the start of World War I, Jünger enlisted as an Einjährig-Freiwillige (one year volunteer) Füsilier-Regiment Generalfeldmarschall Prinz Albrecht von Preußens" (Hannoversches) Nr.73 named for the former regent of Hannover, Albrecht von Preussen of the Hannoverian 19th Division and after training was transported to the Champagne front in December.
+On 1 August 1914, shortly after the start of World War I, Jünger enlisted as a one year volunteer and joined the 73rd Hannoverian Fusilier Regiment of the 19th Division, and, after training, was transported to the Champagne front in December.
 He was wounded for the first time in April 1915.
 While on convalescent leave he took up a position his father arranged for him to become an officer aspirant (Fahnenjunker).
 Jünger was commissioned a Leutnant (2nd Lieutenant) on 27 November 1915.
 As platoon leader, he gained a reputation for his combat exploits and initiative in offensive patrolling and reconnaissance.

 During the Battle of the Somme near the obliterated remains of the village of Guillemont his platoon took up a front line position in a defile that had been shelled until it consisted of little more than a dip strewn with the rotting corpses of predecessors.
 He wrote:

 The platoon was relieved but Jünger was wounded by shrapnel in the rest area of Combles and hospitalized; his platoon reoccupied the position on the eve of the Battle of Guillemont and was obliterated in a British offensive.
 He was wounded for the third time in November 1916, and awarded the Iron Cross First Class in January 1917.

-In the spring of 1917, he was promoted to Hauptmann, commanding 7th company and stationed at Cambrai.
-Transferred to Langemarck in July, Jünger's actions against the advancing British included forcing retreating soldiers to join his resistance line at gunpoint.
+Throughout the rest of the war, Jünger was frequently assigned as a company commander, most often with the 7th Company.
+Transferred to Langemarck in July 1917, Jünger's actions against the advancing British included forcing retreating soldiers to join his resistance line at gunpoint.
 He arranged the evacuation of his brother Friedrich Georg, who had been wounded.
 In the Battle of Cambrai (1917) Jünger sustained two wounds, by a bullet passing through his helmet at the back of the head, and another by a shell fragment on the forehead.